Climate Solutions in under 2 minutes

 Climate change is upon us.
 Fires, droughts, hurricanes, sea level rise, and melting ice caps are all part of our new normal.
 But something else is happening as well.
 Scientists, innovators, organizations, cities, companies, and citizens are taking action, making progress, and finding solutions.

-Climate Break brings you stories of climate progress, climate challenges, and interviews with climate innovators in California and around the world, 90 seconds at a time.
+Climate Break brings you stories of climate progress and interviews with climate innovators from California and around the world, in less than 2 minutes.

 Like what you hear?
 Want more?
 The Climate Break podcast includes extended interviews with the people taking action and finding solutions, and the Climate Break website has more information and lots of links for further information.